ADACS-Australia/reasearch_project_management_training/_episodes/04-personal_template.md

 For example, someone asks you to help with a project.
 You look at your project planning app and see that you have two projects you aim to spend 0.4 FTE on and a third you aim to spend 0.2 FTE on.
-Since this fills up the entire 1.0FTE, you let them know that you can not assist on their project.
+Since this fills up the entire 1.0 FTE, you let them know that you can not assist on their project.
 You know that your third project will be complete in a month, so you offer to provide help at the level of 0.2 FTE starting in a month.

 Deciding where you spend your FTE is only half the battle.